/SKIP_TO_CONTENT

 Compatibility

-Anker Prime 100W: Works with any USB-PD device: MacBooks, Windows laptops, iPads, iPhones, Android phones, Steam Deck, Nintendo Switch.
-No compatibility surprises in our testing.
-The charger negotiates cleanly with every device we connected.
+Anker Prime 100W: Works with USB-PD devices including MacBooks, Windows laptops, iPads, iPhones, Android phones, Steam Deck, and Nintendo Switch.
+If your device charges from USB-C and needs 100W or less, the Anker is in the right class.

-UGREEN Nexode 100W: Same broad compatibility, plus QC 4.0+ support for older Android devices that use Qualcomm Quick Charge rather than USB-PD.
-This is a minor edge, but if you have an older Samsung or Xiaomi phone that supports QC, the UGREEN will charge it faster than the Anker.
+UGREEN Nexode 100W: Same broad USB-C compatibility, plus Quick Charge support for older Android devices that use Qualcomm Quick Charge rather than USB-PD.
+This is a minor edge, but it matters if your device ecosystem includes older Samsung, Xiaomi, or similar Android hardware.

 Winner: UGREEN, by a narrow margin.
 QC 4.0+ adds compatibility the Anker lacks.